kongkeli/theblueprint/README.md

 Instead of spending days planning database schemas and architectures, users simply input a concept.
 The system uses **Generative AI (Llama 3)** to instantly compile a professional technical specification document.

 ** Design Inspiration:**
 The project's name and visual identity—specifically the deep electric blue intro sequence and architectural lines—pay homage to **Jay-Z's legendary album _The Blueprint_**.
-It merges the precision of software architecture with the iconic aesthetics of the album that defined a generation.
+It merges the precision of software architecture with the iconic aesthetics of the legendary album.

 ## Key Features